sql-machine-learning/elasticdl/docs/designs/allreduce.md

 1. The master pod will try to create a new worker pod after a specified restart delay period.
 1. Once the worker pod becomes active and `AllreduceCommunicator` is aware of it, we perform the following steps:
     1. Lock all existing worker pods.
-    1. Send the current model from one of the worker pods to master pod.
+    1. Select one of the worker pods to broadcast the current model parameters to all worker pods.
-    1. Initialize the model on the new worker pod using the current model that master pod just received.
+    1. Release the lock that each worker pod holds.
-    1. All workers continue to operate and perform allreduce operations to update the model.
+    1. All worker pods continue to process training tasks at hand and perform allreduce operations.

 Note that since the existing active workers have the exact same copy of the model after the previous allreduce operation completes, we can guarantee that the new worker will have the same copy of the model as the ones on other workers once the next